-If you've ever struggled with acne, you know that the use of *certain* (not all!) face masks can be a powerful addition to your daily skincare routine to help detox, hydrate, and soothe the skin.
-When it comes to choosing a face mask, there are a lot of great options.
+If you've ever struggled with acne, you know that face masks can be a powerful addition to your daily skincare routine to help detox, hydrate, and soothe the skin.
+When choosing a face mask, there are a lot of great options.
 However, clay masks (sometimes known as mud masks) work wonders for all skin types, especially acne-prone, combination, and dry skin.

-When clay is wet (like it is when used as a mask!) it’s molecules produce electrical charges that allow it to attract bacteria and debris from the skin, providing a gentle yet effective, deep pore cleansing.
+When the clay mask is wet, its molecules produce electrical charges that attract bacteria and debris and pull it out of the skin, providing a gentle yet effective, deep pore cleansing.

-Think of applying a clay mask to your face as a purification ritual: clarifying congested pores, soaking up urban toxins, exfoliating dead skin, and smoothing out roughness to leave your skin clean, refreshed, and smoother than before.
+Think of applying a clay mask to your face as a purification ritual: It will clarify congested pores, soak up toxins, and exfoliate dead skin to leave your face feeling clean, refreshed, and smoother than before.
 It's the perfect addition to any skincare routine.
-However, it is important to use the right type of masks and the right way to get the most benefits (and fewer side effects!)

 What are the best types of clay masks for acne-prone skin?

-There are many different types of clay masks available today that are suitable for different people with different skin conditions.
-The differences between these clay masks really have to do with the type of clay used as well as the ingredients added to these clays.
+Many different types of clay masks available today are suitable for a variety of skin conditions.
+The differences between these clay masks have to do with the clay used and the ingredients added to these clays.
 Many clays come in pure, powder form allowing users to mix it with water or apple cider vinegar (a natural toner and pH balancer) for an added touch of natural treatment.

-Here are some of the best types of clay to look for when your acne is flaring up or to simply maintain clear skin.
+Here are some of the best types of clay to look for when your skin needs some extra purifying love.

-Kaolin Clay: Kaolin Clay comes in a few different colors; white, yellow, red, and pink are the more common.
+Kaolin Clay: Kaolin clay comes in different colors; white, yellow, red, and pink are the most common.

-These clays—sourced from France, England, Germany, and the United States—are the more gentle clays in the Kaolin family and can be a good choice for people with dry skin and/or sensitive skin (as well as children!).
-While high in calcium, silica, zinc, and magnesium, they do not have as strong absorption capabilities to remove excess oil and toxins compared to their Kaolin clay cousins.
+These clays—sourced from France, England, Germany, and the United States—are the more gentle clays in the Kaolin family and are a wonderful choice for people with dry or sensitive skin.
+High in calcium, silica, zinc, and magnesium, they do not have as powerful absorption capabilities to remove excess oil and toxins compared to their Kaolin clay cousins.

-- Red Kaolin Clay: Red clay has the strongest absorption of the Kaolin clay family, making it a great option for oily skin.
-However, it can often be too irritating for dry and sensitive skin.
+Red clay has the most substantial absorption properties of the Kaolin clay family, making it an excellent option for oily skin.

-This clay—sourced from Australia and France is essentially a mixture of the white and red kaolin clays, making it ideal clay mask for all skin types and more specifically for sensitive and oily, acne-prone skin.
-When mixed with water it swells and gains sponge-like qualities.
-This Pink Clay is known for its ability to draw out impurities, exfoliate dead skin, and rejuvenate the skin by increasing the turnover of new skin cells.
+This clay—sourced from Australia and France-is essentially a mixture of white and red kaolin clays, making it an ideal clay mask for all skin types, especially combination and acne-prone skin.
+This Pink Clay is known for its ability to draw out impurities, exfoliate dead skin, and rejuvenate the skin by increasing new skin cells' turnover rate.

-Bentonite Clay (aka Natural Calcium Bentonite Clay): Bentonite clay—derived from volcanic ash sediments— is one of the more popular types of clay used in face masks, and for good reason!
-Bentonite is one of the most effective clays at absorbing excess oil from the skin and acts super efficiently in healing skin lesions (read more at Bentonite Clay as a Natural Remedy: A Brief Review) making it an awesome choice for people with acne or acne-prone skin as well as people with oily skin.
+Bentonite is one of the most effective clays at absorbing excess oil from the skin.
+It is fantastic at healing skin lesions, making it an awesome choice for people with acne.
 Bentonite clays also have a high concentration of skin-loving minerals such as silica, calcium, magnesium, sodium, iron, and potassium.

-French Green Clay: This clay—derived from decomposed plant matter and iron oxide in...you guessed it, France! (and other European cities)— provides exfoliation as well as oil-absorption.
-Because it is derived from rich plant material, this type of clay should have a rich green color.
-Beware of French Green Clay that has a grey or white appearance as it will not be as pure, safe, or effective.
+French Green Clay: This clay—derived from decomposed plant matter and iron oxide— provides exfoliation as well as oil absorption.
+Because it's derived from rich plant material, this type of clay has a rich green color.

-Rhassoul Clay: Rhassoul Clay—derived from Morocco—is very rich in minerals with strong exfoliating properties.
-It's gentle enough for daily when used in small doses (like in soap!) and makes for a heavy-duty exfoliator when mixed with other ingredients like crushed oats or almonds.
-This type of clay can also be used as a natural “dry shampoo” by removing excess oil from the hair—restoring volume and shine.
+Rhassoul Clay: Rhassoul clay—derived from Morocco—is very rich in minerals with strong exfoliating properties.
+It's gentle enough for daily use when used in small doses and makes for a heavy-duty exfoliator mixed with other ingredients like crushed oats or almonds.

 How long should you leave on a clay mask?

-Although it is commonly advised to leave a clay mask on your face until it's "bone dry" and cracking in order to experience the full effects, it's actually better to remove a clay mask before it's fully dry to prevent dehydrating the skin.
-Don’t worry, you’ll still absorb all the valuable nutrients and get the lifting and tightening benefits even if your face doesn't feel like crumbling stone!
-That being said, for individual pimples, you can leave a mask on longer overnight as an effective spot treatment.
+Although it is commonly thought to leave a clay mask on your face until it's "bone dry" and cracking to experience the full effects, it's better to remove a clay mask before it's fully dry to prevent dehydrating the skin.

-Pro tip: The best way to tell it's time to remove the mask is to do a simple touch test – when you start to see it lightening in color but it still feels slightly sticky to the touch, it’s time to wash it off!
+You'll still absorb all the valuable nutrients and benefits even if your face doesn't feel like a crumbling stone!
+The best way to decide if it's time to remove the mask is to do a simple touch test.
+When you start to see it lightening in color, but it still feels slightly sticky to the touch, wash it off!
 If you have a stubborn zit, you may use your clay mask as a spot treatment overnight.
 After you remove your mask, be sure to follow up with a rebalancing toner and hydrating moisturizer.

 How often should you use a clay face mask?

-What are the best clay mask added ingredients for acne-prone skin?
+What are the ingredients to add to clay masks for acne-prone skin?

-The most effective clay masks usually combine a high-quality clay with active, moisturizing ingredients like hyaluronic acid, anti-inflammatory agents like aloe vera, and exfoliating ingredients such as beta hydroxy acids (BHAs).
-Here are some of our favorite clay mask boosers for acne-prone skin:
+The most effective clay masks usually combine high-quality clay with active, moisturizing ingredients like hyaluronic acid, anti-inflammatory agents like aloe vera, and exfoliating components such as beta hydroxy acids (BHAs).
+Here are some of our favorite clay mask boosters for acne-prone skin:

-BHAs: clay has a great absorption power, but is weak at exfoliation.
+BHAs: Clay has great absorption power but is weak at exfoliation.
 Beta hydroxy acids (such as lactic acid) are the perfect ingredient to add to a clay mask for gentle exfoliation without over-drying the skin.
-These beta hydroxy acids (BHAs) clear excess sebum and dead skin cells, and ultimately, help prevent new blackheads and whiteheads.
+These beta hydroxy acids clear excess sebum and dead skin cells and ultimately help prevent new blackheads and whiteheads.

-Retinoids: added retinoids make weekly mask rituals even more effective.
-Retinoids are a powerful agent that help enhance skin cell turnover and therefore, further prevent acne breakouts, and improve the appearance of fine lines, wrinkles, dark spots, and scars.
+Retinoids: Added retinoids make weekly mask rituals even more useful.
+Retinoids are a powerful ingredient that helps enhance skin cell turnover rate, prevent acne breakouts, and improve the appearance of fine lines, wrinkles, dark spots, and scars.
 This can help with brightening the complexion and detoxifying the pores.

 While masks can be a super helpful tool to use in your acne treatment program, they should not be considered a replacement for other topical acne treatments.
-To effectively treat and prevent acne, it's super important to start and commit to an effective, daily topical treatment plan including active, acne treatment ingredients such as salicylic acid and/or benzoyl peroxide.
+To effectively treat and prevent acne, it's crucial to commit to a practical, daily topical treatment plan including active acne treatment ingredients such as salicylic acid and benzoyl peroxide.